Overview

 ---|---|

 true | Track can accept Elementary Media Packets.
-Track opens just before Source enters the |
+Track opens just before Source enters the kOpen state.

 false | Track can't accept Elementary Media Packets.
-Track closes just after Source leaves the |
+Track closes just after Source leaves the kOpen state.

 When track closes, an event is generated carrying a reason why close occurred.
-Possible reasons can be checked here.
+Possible close reasons can be checked here.

 HTMLMediaElement's states